Randi356/Blacklist/README.md

-## I'm glad I know sign language, it's pretty handy.
+## Doctor you've got you help me, I'm addicted to twitter.
+Doctor: I don't follow you.